Theory of Constraints in streamline manufacturing: Repeat the Process

 Once the initial steps of the Five Focusing Steps have been executed, the bottleneck of focus should no longer be the hindering process of the system.
 The implementation of the Five Focusing Steps is not used for one off improvement but for continuous improvements to the process.
 If the bottleneck has been broken, the next step is to repeat the focusing steps for the new bottleneck.
 If the bottleneck has not been broken, a new approach needs to be taken, including verifying that the investigated constraint has correctly been identified as the bottleneck.

 Thinking Process

-The thinking process in TOC, are tools used to determine, and fixing a problem in a system.
+The thinking process in TOC, are tools used to determine, and fix a problem in a system.
 In streamline processing it is a fundamental approach to always be striving to improve processes, eliminate bottlenecks and reduce manufacturing time.
 A common approach is to answer the following questions: